Bartallama3D/website/_products/11-tesla-radenso-pro-m.md

 \* Radenso Pro M Radar Detector not included

 \*\* If you require a custom order, custom colors, or changes please reach out for assistance.

+\*\*\* Huge shout out to Radenso for providing a dummy unit to prototype and create this radar bracket.
+We appreciate the partnership!